Are SIPPs worth it?

 - Are you comfortable managing your own investments?

 - Do you understand the charges involved?

 - Do you understand your current pension details and benefits if you are considering transferring them?

-- Are you aware of the new pension rules and how they affect you?
-If not you can read a roundup here - The new pension changes explained.
+- Are you aware of the pension rules and how they affect you?
+If not you can read a roundup here - Pension changes explained

 If you can answer 'Yes' to the above questions then a SIPP investment may well be the right choice for you and I suggest you browse the following article - The Best & cheapest SIPPs - low cost DIY pensions.